 If you’re reading this article, we can already tell you’re a caring person…simply by the fact that your focus is on figuring out how to elope without offending family.
 You care about your loved ones and don’t want them to be hurt by this choice.
 But also remember that no person has the right to be offended by the way you choose to get married.
 Marriage is an extremely personal and intimate commitment.
 Nobody gets to tell you how you lived your married life, and so it goes without saying that no one should get to tell you how you get married, either.

 There might be people who get offended by your decision to elope, but that’s on them.
 And while it’s totally awesome to consider how to elope without offending family, just know that if you spend your entire wedding planning process trying to figure out how to make everyone else happy and solely focusing on elopement etiquette, there’s a chance you’ll end up with a day that doesn’t feel right to you.
 I know it’s scary to make this jump, but just remember that this is your day, and it can look however you want it to.
 We’re here cheering you on while you make this big step.
 Just know you’re not alone, and that you can do this.

 P.S.
-As Colorado elopement and adventure wedding photographers, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you sort out how to elope without offending family.
+As an elopement and adventure wedding photographer, I pride myself on not just documenting your elopement or small mountain wedding, but helping you navigate the little details as well — like helping you sort out how to elope without offending family.
 I’ve been in your shoes with my own elopement, and I don’t believe you have to go through this process alone.